 I always knew that there would be 7 parts.
-Not because 7 is my favorite number because 8 is my favorite number; because it is the number I always wore when I auditioned and tried out for things, the number on my basketball jersey, the number Kobe Bryant wore back when I liked him, before his ego made him suck.
+Not because 7 is my favorite number because 8 is my favorite number; because it is the number I always wore when I auditioned and tried out for things, the number on my basketball jersey, the number Kobe Bryant wore back when I liked him, before his ego made him unbearable.
 I’ve told you these things, I think.
 No, I chose 7 because 7 is the number of completion.
 Of finality.
 Of end.
 And that’s really what this is, yes?

 I’ve never been one for writing love letters.
-Love has never been tangible for me in too many ways; just some concept sung of in old blues songs, the synthesizing fiber of fairy tales I abandoned in favor of realism.
+Love has never been tangible for me in many ways; just some concept sung of in old blues songs, the synthesizing fiber of fairy tales I abandoned in favor of realism.
 I’ve never believed in love letters- even when I used to receive them- because they are just words on paper, no explicit action, no intent behind them to make them ring with sincerity.
 Just pages, paragraphs, phrases.
 Two dimensional adaptations of what should be infinitely multidimensional.

 From the first day I saw you, you felt like home to me.
 And not home, in a literal way because we are from the same city, but rather an intangible place of being still neither of us have quite had before.
 This is what I am with you; I am still like I am very seldomly, if ever.